-Students may file formal complaints against any Logan employee or student under the Code of Conduct and Discrimination Policies.
-Formal complaints involving a student as the grievant and/or aggrieved are investigated by the Dean of Students or appropriate designee.
-In the event an individual involved in the hearing/investigation process is the grievant, aggrieved or a witness, a replacement will be named by the Provost or President as appropriate.
+Formal complaints involving a student as the grievant and/ or aggrieved are investigated by the Dean of Students or appropriate designee.
+In the event an individual involved in the hearing/investigation process is the grievant, aggrieved or a witness, a replacement will be named by the Vice President of Enrollment Management or President as appropriate.